 St. John’s Wort can be used as a go-to for painful issues such as neuralgias, sciatica, Bell’s palsy, head and spine trauma, pinched nerves, after surgical and dental work, as well as injuries to any area that is rich in nerve endings [Winston, 2007; LaLuzerne, 2013; McIntyre, 1996].

 Magnesium.
-Transdermal magnesium results in faster regeneration of injured tissue while reducing pain and inflammation.
+Topical application with transdermal magnesium spray or magnesium oil results in faster regeneration of injured tissue while reducing pain and inflammation.

 Aloe vera gel accelerates the healing of burns, cuts and wounds by stopping pain and reducing inflammation